huahaofeng/v8-wiki/Monthly-milestones.md

 ***

+## Milestones (Due 11/28/2020)

+### Upstream to V8

+In this milestone, we will rebase to the latest tip of V8 development branch and try to land our codebase to V8 repo

+### C-extension support

+Initial support for C-extensions:
+- Add simulator, assembler, disasm support for C-extension instructions
+- Generate C instructions in macro-assembler
+- Develop tools to estimate the percentage of instructions that can be converted to C-extensions (limit study)

+Future optimizations on C-extension instruction support can be handled in the next milestone

+### Initial performance analysis

+The goal of this milestone is to figure out where optimization opportunities are.
+We will focus on:
+- Developing tools to identify inefficient code-gen (https://github.com/v8-riscv/v8/issues/291 and https://github.com/v8-riscv/v8/issues/195)
+- A detailed analysis on the performance gaps identified

 ## Milestones (Due 10/09/2020)

 We will focus on steps to bringing V8/Nodes to the community and start on optimizing performance